Santosh1176/bookstore-api/README.md

 - Deploy the application using Ansible/Terraform on AWS-EKS/GCP-GKE cluster.
 - Apply GitOps functionality to the cluster.
 - Apply monitoring and logging functionality.
+- Remove static env Vars in Go application and make it receive the vars from the *configMap*.
 - Add more functionality and styling to the Go Apllication.

+*If you somehow happen to pass by this repo and would like to make a suggestion, add some fuctionality to it or find something which is not handled appropriatly by me, please feel to raise a PR or an Issue.
+I would be always happy to receive valuable inputs from you.*